annarife99/Final-Project-MLOps/reports/README.md

 >
 > Answer:

-We used the compute engine to train our model, as it’s a big model with different hyperparameters and different size of dataset.
+We used the Compute engine of GCP to train our model allowing us to create and run virtual machines on Google's infrastrcutrue as it is a big model with different hyperparameters and different size of dataset.
-So far we have trained the e2-medium machine types which provide 2 vCPUs, which means that it can handle 2 concurrent threads of execution and has 4 GB of memory.
-This specifications are suitable for moderate CPU and memory workloads and it can be used for web servers, small databases, development environments, and batch processing jobs.
+As we could specify our computing needs, so far we have trained the e2-medium machine types which provide 2 vCPUs, which means that it can handle 2 concurrent threads of execution and has 4 GB of memory.
+These specifications are suitable for moderate CPU and memory workloads and it can be used for web servers, small databases, development environments, and batch processing jobs.
+It also allows us to easily create and manage virtual machines running Windows or Linux operating systems.

 ### Question 19